Akshar in a few sentences.

 Akshar is a free iOS keyboard that lets you type in 21 Indian languages, with all transliteration running on the device and nothing sent to a server.

 Akshar is a free iPhone and iPad keyboard for 21 Indian languages, including Hindi, Tamil, Bangla, Marathi, Telugu, and Urdu.
 Type the way a word sounds in English and the keyboard offers it in your chosen script.
 A built-in Convert tool transliterates whole paragraphs both ways - English to Indic, and Indic back to Romanised English.
 Notes can be shared as artwork posters.
-Everything runs on the device using Apple's Neural Engine; no keystrokes leave the iPhone.
+Everything runs on the device; no keystrokes leave the iPhone.
 Made by one independent developer in India.

 What's distinctive